|Full name||Ankita Ravinderkrishan Raina NDTV Sports|

 I was the height of the racket.”

-- Later, Ankita played the Future Kids – a talent hunt conducted by the All India Tennis Association that represented Gujarat at MSLTA in Mumbai, and it was the biggest achievement and moment of her career.
-In an interview with a media house, Ankita’s mother said,
+- Later, Ankita participated in the Future Kids – a talent hunt conducted by the All India Tennis Association; she represented Gujarat at MSLTA in Mumbai and defeated Surabhi Varma, the No. 1 player of Maharashtra at that time.
+In an interview with a media house, Ankita’s mother talked about this and said,

 They were not willing to let her participate at first since she was only eight and it was Under-10.
 But I insisted because there was no minimum age limit and we wanted her to play.
 Ankita then went on to beat the then Maharashtra No 1 Surabhi Varma, who was 14 years at the time, causing a huge upset.”